You can search this SPD section by section or click here to create a single searchable document.

 Eligible family members may be added to your coverage at one of the three enrollment opportunities listed above or if you experience a change in status.
 Eligible family members cannot be added to your coverage at any other time, including during annual enrollment.

-You may be requested to provide documents at some future date to prove that the family members you enrolled were eligible (e.g. marriage certificate, birth certificate).
+You will be requested to provide documents at some future date to prove that the family members you enrolled were eligible (e.g. marriage certificate, birth certificate).
 If you fail to provide such requested documents within the required time period, coverage for the family members will be cancelled the first of the following month.
 If you enroll family members who are not eligible for the Plan, for instance, by covering children who do not meet the eligibility requirements, you may lose eligibility for yourself and your family under all ExxonMobil health plans.

 Changing your coverage